I quit my job right before the holidays. There went our Christmas budget… (Or so I thought!)

 As you get closer to Thanksgiving, and you’ll find coupons, deals, and rebates on many turkey-day staples: stuffing mix, canned pumpkin, etc. We’ve been planning our menu and grabbing things to keep in our pantry or freeze.

-Meal planning has helped save us a ton of money in our daily lives, and it is a lifesaver for holiday feasts too (feeding a crowd can be so expensive if you don’t plan ahead!)
+Meal planning has helped save us a ton of money in our daily lives, and it is a lifesaver for holiday feasts too (Need a boost with your meal planning?
+Check out my Ultimate Meal Planner Bundle and make meal planning easy!)

 Cards for everyone!